kosl/ihipp-examples/docs/week4.md

 ## 2.1 MPI + threading methods

-In this subsection we will build up upon the introduction of OpenMP we did in the first two weeks and we will see how to include it into MPI.
+In this subsection we will build up upon the introduction of OpenMP we did in the first two Chapters and we will see how to include it into MPI.
 There are numerous reasons we need to dwell into this, however the most important is that in High-performance computing (HPC) the computer systems feature a hierarchical hardware design.
 So we need to discuss how the multi-core nodes that are connected via a network can be orchestrated efficiently.
 We will also see where the bottlenecks of each approach lie.

 During this subsection we will also discuss or try to find out whether the hybrid code performs better than MPI code and see how it co-relates to whether the communication advantage outcomes the thread overhead, etc. or not.
 Finally, we will also ask ourselves whether the MPI approach is the best approach and whether there are any other approaches that may offer different speeds or hierarchy within the nodes more efficiently.
 We will see how the other approaches can provide work load balancing that becomes operative when we are dealing with the large programs that are running on many cores.
 In the interest of knowing how much effort we will need to make sure that all CPUs are being utilized at maximum efficiency (100%?), i.e., there are no sleeping processors, or sleeping GPU, or sleeping threads that are available so that everything is utilized.
 This would provide us with the opportunity to explore if there is some other possible approaches to solving these problems more easily and getting the job done in a more efficient way for example with some other language etc.

 This is our introduction to parallel programming, meaning that we will just build up on the simple MPI plus threading methods.

 To exemplify, let us compare IBM Power eight processors with Intel or AMD, i.e., the classical X-64 architecture.
 We see that Power processor has much more threads per core.
 So instead of the usual hyper threading, that we find on our laptops, where we usually have one thread in addition to the core; on Power 8 processor we have, for example eight process cores on one socket, then we may have additional eight threads to be run per core, so that they share cache.
 Runing with many threads raises the performance if we are running an OpenMP program.
 This implies that the programs and threads share the variables, memory and so on.
-Hopefully, in the initial OpenMP course that we had in the first two weeks it was quite simple to do.
+Hopefully, in the initial OpenMP course that we had in the first two Chapters it was quite simple to do.

 ### MPI + OpenMP